 Step 3: Detailed plans and specifications prepared

-Step 4: Building consent applied for and deposit or full fee is paid
+Step 4: Building consent applied for and deposit is paid

 Step 5: Plans and specifications checked for compliance, also known as processing the application (Council may request further information during this step).
 Council has 20 working days to decide to grant or refuse the consent.

-Step 9: Apply for Code Compliance Certificate (CCC)
+Step 10: Apply for code compliance certificate (CCC)